lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

       For further details, visit our page: "**Remove Termites - Three Step Process**".
   - text: >-
-      ## What do Termites - White Ants look like in Australia?

       Ran into a little critter and can't tell if it's just a pesky black ant or a home-chomping termite?

       No worries, we've got you covered.
 Swing by our easy-to-follow "**What Do Termites Look Like**" page for some handy tips.

+      ### Send us a Photo

       Still scratching your head?
 Just snap a **photo** and shoot it over to us.
 Our savvy technicians will have a look and get back to you with an answer in no time.